lorentzforces/blue-prints-notes/assumptions-conventions-facts.md

 - at LEAST one box label is false
 - ONLY one box is not empty

+### Room drafting limitations:

+West wing ONLY
+- Garage
+- West Wing Hall
+- Her Ladyship's Chamber (from south-facing doors)

+East Wing ONLY
+- East Wing Hall
+- Master Bedroom

-The following rooms can only be drafted in the East & West Wings:
+The following rooms can only be drafted in the East **AND** West Wings:
 - Terrace
 - Patio
 - Veranda
 - Morning Room
 - Greenhouse
 - Secret Garden (must use the Secret Garden Key to unlock a locked door)

+Other Special Cases
+- Conservatory (only draftable in a corner)
+- Bookshop (only draftable from Library)

 **Soil Survey:**